Bnyaoo/Benny-Prab-Malik/docs/configuration.md

 ## Writing a Palindrome Function

 One of the most common introduction problems that developers solve is determining if a string is a palindrome or not.
-A palindrome is a word, phrase, or sequence that reads the same backward as forward.
+This section of the guide will take you step by step through the process of creating this function.

 ---